Rose-STL-Lab/Gradient-Flow-Symmetry/README.md

 python Q_hessian_eigenvalues.py
 ```

 The ensemble and adversarial experiments (Figure 10, 11) can be found in Jupyter Notebooks `ensemble_CIFAR.ipynb` and `adversarial_CIFAR.ipynb`.
-Results are saved in the directory `figures/`.
+All results are saved in the directory `figures/`.

 ## Cite
 ```
-@article{zhao2023symmetry,
+@article{zhao2023symmetries,
   title={Symmetries, Flat Minima and the Conserved Quantities of Gradient Flow}, author={Bo Zhao and Iordan Ganev and Robin Walters and Rose Yu and Nima Dehmamy}, journal={International Conference on Learning Representations},